How to Create an Online Store

 The right plan will depend a lot on your business.
 If you plan to sell your exclusive line of hair care products in your Shopify store, then you might decide you need a plan that offers advanced shipping options.
 But if you’re a graphic designer and sell digital artwork, you may not need that (but you would want to make sure that your plan supports the selling of digital goods).

 Now, you may be wondering if there’s any way you can create an online store for free.
-The answer is . . . yes and no.
+Sadly, the answer is . . . yes and no.

 While most e-commerce platforms allow you to create an online store for free, you will have to pay for a plan before you’re allowed to start selling your products.
 Even Weebly, which offers a free plan, doesn’t support any e-commerce functionality unless you sign up for an upper-tier plan.